Only one ACH bank account can be activated in the electronic pay page of the employee record:

 If you have an employee who would like a portion of their paycheck to be distributed to a secondary bank account every time they are paid, this can be accomplished by adding the account as an adjustment.

-Begin by navigating to the employee's record → expand the pay setup section → select the (1.) adjustments page.
-Once there, click the (2.) + icon to open the "add adjustment" wizard.
+- Navigate to the employee's record → expand the pay setup section → select the adjustments page

-Within the adjustment dropdown, select a type that has been (3.) designated to for non-primary direct deposits (typically checking1 or savings1 but check with your administrator for more information)
+- Within the adjustment dropdown, select a type that has been designated to for non-primary direct deposits (typically checking1 or savings1 but check with your administrator for more information)

-*Note: If a secondary direct deposit adjustment is not listed in the adjustment dropdown, it can be added in the administration section of Enterprise.
-If you do not have access to Enterprise administration, see your manager for assistance.
+- *Note* If a secondary direct deposit adjustment is not listed in the adjustment dropdown, it can be added in the administration section of Enterprise by your admin.
+See How to Set Up Adjustments in Administration for more information.